HetorusNL/vocya/README.md

 'Search only in dutch/hiragana/nihongo/romaji' is enabled by default.
 If this is enabled, only these specific fields (equivalent fields for courses and chapters) are searched instead of every field (including id, chapter, chapter_name, etc) by issuing a 'wildcard search'.
 The current dashboard is hosted at: https://vocya.hetorus.nl

+### Running the Dashboard

+Either run the Dashboard using the docker container mentioned above, or manually using the steps/scripts below.

 ### Configuring yarn